-The Lofdal rare earths property comprises an exclusive prospecting license ("EPL 3400") located approximately 450 kilometers northwest of the capital city of Windhoek and 25 kilometers northwest of the town of Khorixas in the Kunene Region of north-western Namibia.
+The Lofdal rare earths property comprises an exclusive prospecting license ("EPL 3400") located approximately 450 kilometres northwest of the capital city of Windhoek and 25 kilometres northwest of the town of Khorixas in the Kunene Region of north-western Namibia.
 EPL 3400, which provides for mineral rights to base and rare metals, and precious metals, was originally granted in 2005.
 It was renewed by the Government of Namibia in February 2017 for a further two-year period to November 16, 2018 and again on May 14, 2019 for a two-year period to May 14, 2021.
-In May 2021, the Company was awarded a Mining Licence ("ML200") for the Lofdal Heavy Rare Earth Dysprosium-Terbium Project by the Republic of Namibia Ministry of Mines and Energy.
-ML200 is valid for a 25-year period through to May 10, 2046 and is issued to the Company's 100% owned subsidiary, Namibia Rare Earths (Pty) Ltd ("NRE").
-Certain conditions of ML200 mandate that historically disadvantaged Namibians represent a minimum 20% of the management structure, including the board of NRE and hold at least 5% of the voting shares of NRE.
+In November 2016, the Company submitted an application to the Ministry of Mines and Energy for a Mining License and received ML200 in May 2021, subject to certain ownership and management requirements (see note 6).
 The property is subject to a 2% net smelter revenue royalty.